 Friendship and emotional abuse are mutual exclusives!
-Stop the abuse and with effort "friendship" may return.
+Stop the abuse and with effort the feelings of 'friendship' may return.

 I don't need to tell you how important love is to a relationship... it is everything.
 You know that.

-It was because of love you agreed to join together with a "stranger," with the feeling and hope that you could build a loving and happy life together.
+It was because of love you agreed to join together with a 'stranger,' with the feelings and hope that you could build a loving and happy life together.

 Abusive relationships have no love... they only have fear and disappointment.
 Emotional abuse is bad relationship chemistry!

-If the abuse ends, over time it is possible to recover the love... maybe?
+If the abuse ends, it is possible to recover the love over time...maybe.
 The mind has a talent for holding on to negative memories.
 It is possible to recover from emotional abuse, but it is not given.

 Love is like a delicate flower.
 Taking good care of love is the best way to ensure it stays beautiful and sweet.
 If emotional abuse has caused your love to wither, know that you are running out of time to solve your abuse problem before it becomes too late to change things around for the better.
 Once an egg falls and smashes, it can never be put together again — often the same is true for love.

-If the abuse stops and you choose to stay together, you may sadly have to settle for a marriage of convenience.
-Staying together may be worth it, but your marriage will never have the purity and passion it once had.
+If the abuse stops and you choose to stay together, you may sadly have to settle for a marriage or a committed relationship of convenience.
+Staying together may be worth it, but your relationship will never have the purity and passion it once had.